xmarduel/meschach_ef/README.md

 # meschach_ef
 my **very old** finite element library ("framework"), based on the **meschach library** for the linear algebra.

+Just updated/cleaned recently in order to make it public in github.

 - 1D -> lots of fe : P1,P2,P3, Hermite, Splines S2,S3,S4,S5  for periodic geometries or not (for splines too!)
 - 2D -> P1,P2,P3
 - 3D -> P1,P2,P3